Should I Negotiate Home Repairs Before Closing

 In lieu of having the repairs made before closing, you might decide to seek a cash-back credit at close of escrow.
 This way you can have the work done on your terms and your timeline after closing (and you might just offset some of those closing costs as well).

 You deserve a home in satisfactory shape!
+Water mold fire restoration of Miami can offer you expert maintenence services.
 How it gets that way is often negotiable.